Financial-Times/o-gallery/README.md

 * `selectNextItem(show)`: Selects next item, and optionally shows it too.
 * `selectPrevItem(show)`: Selects previous item, and optionally shows it too.
 * `getSelectedItem()`: Returns the index of the currently selected item (integer)
+* `getSyncID()`: Returns the sync ID of that gallery
+* `syncWith(galleryInstance)`: Sets the syncID to that of the gallery instance that's passed to the function
+* `onResize()`: Resizes the gallery.
+This is executed when the viewport is resized.
+It should also be manually executed when the gallery is in a container element that's resized.

 When a next/prev method is called, if there is no next or previous, then it will do nothing.